Campus Map and Parking

 All streets in Storm Lake are under the jurisdiction of the City of Storm Lake.
 Vehicle owners are expected to abide by parking regulations established by signage, curb markings, or any other techniques used to assist traffic flow and safety.

 For the safety of the University community, Buena Vista University reserves the right to tow any vehicle parked in such a way as to constitute a hazard, or impede regular traffic, interfere with the making of essential repairs, or prohibiting a university official from completing their job.
 Owners of impounded cars will be required to pay the towing service charges ($100 and up) directly to the off-campus towing company to release the vehicle.
 Buena Vista University assumes no responsibility for the owner’s vehicle or property in the case of towing.

 Parking Appeal forms may be printed from this site, obtained from the Business Office, or the Office for Student Success.
-To be considered, an appeal must be received in the Office for Student Success within 15 days of the date the ticket was issued.
+The appeal form must be completed and received in the Office for Student Success within 15 days of the date the ticket was issued.